Tapi-Goredema/DataProject1-Tapi-and-Eddy/README.md

 ## Instructions (Google Colab)
 1. Open the Jupypter notebook in Google Colab
-2. Download the local file (games.csv) and unsert it into the working directory, usually '/content'
+2. Download the local file (games.csv) and insert it into the working directory, usually '/content'
 3. Run the block of code
 4. User can input what file format they would like their transformed data in
 5. Enjoy the summarizations and analyses of the data